Iron Man 3 is the least super, of all the Marvel movies. But it was crafted that way on purpose.

 I’ve always felt the Iron Man movies were more about Robert Downey Jr. being Robert Downey Jr., instead of his portrayal of Tony Stark.
 This move is more of a vanity project, than a superhero sequel.

-Iron Man 3 decides to be a superhero movie without the super heroes.
+Iron Man 3 decides to be a superhero movie without the superheroes.
 Seems the real joke is on the true Marvel movie fans, the ones who wanted to see more of THE Iron Man.
-Instead get to see a frail superhero with problems.
+Instead, they get to see a frail superhero with problems.

 Tony Stark is a piping-hot mess.
 After the alien invasion of The Avengers, he’s not sleeping and suffering from anxiety attacks.
 When a unique weapon of mass destruction is inadvertently discovered, terrorism becomes the main plot line.
 This film’s main antagonist: The Mandarin.